SrijanBadhya/Debsoc/Running the PES Debsoc.md

 I was the head of the NLS x PES cross mock initiative.
 A lot of issues of sessions are exacerbated in cross mocks.

-6. If you thought syncing time between B. Tech students and non B.Tech students was challenging, try syncing with A WHOLE OTHER UNIVERSITY.
+1. If you thought syncing schedules between B. Tech students and non B.Tech students was challenging, try syncing with A WHOLE OTHER UNIVERSITY.
-7. If you thought getting people to come to sessions was challenging, try getting people WHO DON'T EVEN KNOW YOU to vote and come.
+2. If you thought getting people to come to sessions was challenging, try getting people WHO DON'T EVEN KNOW YOU to vote and come.
-8. If you thought the walk to the basement deters people, think about travel to a whole other campus.
+3. If you thought the walk to the basement deters people, think about travel to a whole other campus.

-With NLS, I've held one online cross mock
+With NLS, I've held one online cross mock, 2 offline cross mocks at NLS, and one offline cross mock at PES.

 ## A few issues of sessions that persist